 We will help you make sense of the information you’re receiving.
 We are here to answer your questions, give you a solid understanding of what your diagnosis means, and explain your treatment options for lung cancer.

 Consultations begin with a review of your medical history.
 It is a good idea to bring a list of your current medications with you.
 Your family’s history of cancer will also be reviewed, as well as your current level of fitness and general health.

 Sometimes, more information will be needed before a full discussion of your treatment options can occur.
 If this is the case, our caring oncologist will advise making a second appointment for more thorough investigation into your unique situation, prognosis and suggested treatment route.

 Once a plan has been agreed upon, arrangements will be made for treatment to commence.
-Dr Paterson will lead the multidisciplinary care team involving surgical, radiation and other specialists as required.
+Dr Paterson, or Dr Zdenkowski, will lead the multidisciplinary care team involving surgical, radiation and other specialists as required.

 You will be able to choose a treatment centre that is most convenient for you.
-Dr Paterson treats lung cancer patients at Newcastle Private Hospital and Lake Macquarie Private Hospital in the Newcastle and Hunter region.
+We treat lung cancer patients at Newcastle Private Hospital, and Lake Macquarie Private Hospital, here in the Newcastle and Hunter region.

 About Lung Cancer

 Each year, lung cancer causes more deaths than any other cancer in Australia.
 It is the result of uncontrolled growth and multiplication of cells due to changes in their genetic material that, over time, form a malignant tumour in the tissue of the lungs.

 A tumour that begins in the lung is known as primary lung cancer.
 Tumours in the lung may also be due to cancer that has spread from other areas of the body such as the bowel, breast, or prostate.
 These lung cancers are known as secondary or metastases.
 Treatment is guided by the site of the primary tumour, even if the cancer is now in other areas such as the lung.